jedlimlx/CS5132CancerDiagnosis/README.md

 Breast Cancer is the number one most common cancer amongst women in Singapore.
 Early and accurate diagnosis of breast cancer is important for breast-saving and life saving treatment.

-Hence, we as part of our CS5132 project, have decided to implement a Decsion Tree to classify breast tumor cells to see if they are malignant or benign.
+Hence, we as part of our CS5132 project, have decided to implement a Random Forest Ensemble of Decision Trees to classify breast tumor cells to see if they are malignant or benign.

 ## Dataset
 The dataset used is the [Breast Cancer Wisconsin (Diagnistic) Data set](https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data)